aa-it-vasa/IOT2023-labs/lab4_instructions.md

 4. Give a unique name for your function, e.g. `HelloWorld_GROUPNAME`, and choose `Python 3.7` as _Runtime_.
 Select _Use an existing role_ and select `service-role/DefaultLambdaRole`
    in the _Existing Role_ field.
-Cchoose _Create function_.
+Choose _Create function_.

 5. On the _Code source_ section, choose _Upload from .zip file_ and then upload
    `hello_world_python_lambda.zip`.

 6. Under _Runtime settings_ (scroll down) make sure that _Python 3.7_ is selected.
 You will also need to update the _Handler_ field.
-This is the function that is executed first when the lambda function is triggered: Press _Edit_, then change the field _Handler_ into `greengrassHelloWorld.function_handler`.
+This is the function that is executed first when the lambda function is triggered: Press _Edit_, then change the field _Handler_ into `lambda_function.lambda_handler`.

-   Think a moment about what `greengrassHelloWorld.function_handler` corresponds to in the code source window.
+   Think a moment about what `lambda_function.lambda_handler` corresponds to in the code source window.

-7. Now is a good time to go through the code in `greengrassHelloWorld.py`.
-Change the publish topic to something unique and write this down.
+7. Now is a good time to go through the code in `lambda_function.py`.
+Change the publish topic to `saiot/GROUPNAME/localtocloud`, where `GROUPNAME` is a unique identifier, and write this down.

 8. When you are ready to deploy this version press the button _Deploy_.

 9. To check that there are now issues with the code, you can select the _Test tab_.
 Note that this is not the same as the Test-button in the code source box. press the _Test_ button.
-Note that the original function might time out since it sleeps for 10 seconds.
 Also you might need to change the _Event JSON_ input which corresponds to the input given to the lambda function.

 10. When you are ready to publish a version of your lambda function (a published version can be access by other parts of AWS) select _Actions > Publish new version_.
 Write a description in the _Version description_ field, such as _First version_ (or leave it empty), then select _Publish_.